zbx-sadman/BigBlueButton/README.md

 4. Restart Zabbix agent;
 4. Import [template](https://github.com/zbx-sadman/BigBlueButton/tree/master/Zabbix_Templates) to the Zabbix Server;
 6. Enjoy.

+**Hint**: All LLD-generated meetings's Applications will be stored for some time which specified in the {$KEEP_MEETING_GENERATED_ITEMS} macro, which default value is 7 days.
+If you need more history data - just create that macro on host level and set it value to...
+25 years, for example.

 **Beware**: BBB API's response can be big - ~65kb on _getMeetings_ request to the BBB that serves 4 meeting with 50 participants per each.
 Do not set Template's 'master items' update interval so small.